Norwegian Wood

 "Tell me," she said.
 "Do you take lecture notes?
 In drama?"
 "I do."

 "I hate to ask, but could I borrow your notes?
-I've missed twice, and I
+I've missed twice,

 don't know anybody in the class."
 "No problem," I said, pulling the